CPA and Attorney Referral

 Is the initial consultation free?+

 Yes.
-BizHouston's initial assessment call is free.
-The referred CPA or attorney's consultation fee follows their own policy.
+The initial assessment call with BizHouston is free.
+The consultation policy of the referred CPA or attorney follows their own terms.

 The information provided on this website is for general informational purposes only and does not constitute legal advice.
 BizHouston / Orsa Consulting LLC is not a law firm unless otherwise specifically stated.
 For official and current information, users should verify details through official sources such as USCIS, the U.S. Department of State, IRS, state agencies, and other relevant government authorities.
 For legal advice, users should consult a licensed immigration attorney or qualified legal professional.